jasminefederer/whatsapp_art_consultant/README.md

 could be further enhanced by connecting to various apis (e.g. sotheby's) to ensure live data scraping and increase real time relevance with art world news and trends

-must include an (gitignore) .env file containing the following:
+must include a (gitignore) .env file containing the following:

 DB_USER=